Support for Young Carers

 Support for Young Carers at School:

-You might find it helpful to speak with your Guidance Teacher at school about your caring responsibilities.
+You might find it helpful to speak with your Guidance Teacher or the named contact for Young Carers at your school about your caring responsibilities.
 Your school can support you during your school studies, help you establish a Young Carers Statement, and your Guidance Teacher can note your caring responsibilities in your UCAS teacher’s reference.
 This will help universities and colleges understand challenges you may have faced during your school studies.